scipy-conference/scipy_proceedings/papers/bradley_dice/55_bradley_dice.rst

 The new synced collections promise to substantially simplify both feature and performance enhancements to the **signac** framework.
 Performance improvements in the form of Redis-based storage are already possible with synced collections, and as expected they show substantial speedups over the current JSON-based approach.
-We have also exploited the new, more flexible buffering protocol to implement and test alternatives to the previous approach, and in certain cases our new buffering techniques improve performance of buffered operations by 1-2 orders of magnitude.
+We have also exploited the new and more flexible buffering protocol to implement and test alternatives to the previous approach.
+In certain cases, our new buffering techniques improve performance of buffered operations by 1-2 orders of magnitude.
 Some of these performance improvements are drop-in replacements that require no changes to our existing data models, and we plan to enable these in upcoming versions of **signac**.

 The generality of synced collections makes them broadly useful even outside the **signac** framework.